 2022 SEA School-Wildwood Park Flood Reduction Project (BC-2, 3, 8, 10): The feasibility study for this project is complete after the Commission Engineer's scope of work was approved last August.
 A project kick-off meeting with city staff was held in late November.
 Meetings with city staff, Robbinsdale Area School representatives, and technical stakeholders were held in December, along with a public input planning meeting.
-A virtual open house video and comment form were offered to the public including live chat sessions on April 8th.
+A virtual open house video andcomment form were offered to the public including live chat sessions on April 8th.
 The feasibility study report was approved in June with a decision to implement Concept #3.
 A public hearing on this project was held in September with no members of the public attending.
 In September, a resolution was approved to officially order the project, submit levy amounts to the county, and enter an agreement with the city to design and construct the project.
 The city hired Barr Engineering to develop the project designs which are now underway.
 A virtual public open house was held February 3rd.
 50% Design Plans were approved at the January meeting.
 A public open house was held September 29th.
 90% were approved at the October Commission meeting.
 Six construction bids were received in late February with several of them under engineer's estimates.
 The city contracted with Rachel Contracting and construction got underway earlier this spring.
-Recently, construction has been on hold in order to investigate an unmarked fiber line on the north end of the park with an unknown owner.
-The City approved a change order and Rachel was slated to restart construction on June 5th.
-The restoration portion of the project is currently out for bid, with bid opening on June 20..
-Project webpage: www.bassettcreekwmo.org/projects/all- projects/sea-school-wildwood-park-flood-reduction-project.
+By late June excavation was completed and the playground area was prepped and ready for concrete work to begin on July 5.
+Bids were open for the SEA School/Wildwood Park restoration project on June 20.
+Three bids were received and two came in right around our estimate.
+The city is recommending the low bidder (Landbridge Ecological).
+At the end of July utility crews lowered the watermain and installed the storm sewer diversions into the park from along Duluth Street.
+The hydrodynamic separator was also set (with a crane).
+Crews also worked on the iron-enhanced sand filter and the outlet installation, stone work on the steepened slopes, trail prep, bituminous paving, and concrete work (curb and gutter, pads, and ADA ramps).
+The preconstruction meeting for the restoration work was held with work to begin late August or early September.
+Additionally, the city is recommending award of the DeCola Pond D outlet work to Bituminous Roadways Inc. and work will begin after September 1.
+Project webpage: www.bassettcreekwmo.org/projects/all-projects/sea-school-wildwood-park-flood-reduction-project.